Generic selectors

 Reanalyzing the Meaning of the Name Emanuel

-Conclusion: Meaning of Emanuel
+Conclusion: The Meaning of Emanuel

-We conclude that the correct application of the meaning of Immanuel is not referring to Jesus, but rather to the event itself that is occurring.
-Jesus is Immanuel because God is with us, giving us salvation!
-Another point that shows us that this interpretation is more appropriate with the biblical context is when we understand that the God of the Bible is the Father of our Lord Jesus Christ, and that Jesus is His beloved only begotten Son.
-With this understanding in mind, it is evident that the meaning “God with us” should not be applied to Jesus, because our God is His Father.
+Another point that supports this interpretation, in line with the biblical context, is the understanding that the God of the Bible is the Father of our Lord Jesus Christ, and that Jesus is His beloved, only begotten Son.
+With this in mind, it becomes evident that the meaning “God with us” should not be applied to Jesus directly, because our God is His Father.

 May God bless the reader.